dbdmg/bigdatalabs-docker/README.md

-# bigdatalabs-docker
+# Docker image for Big Data
-Docker image for Hadoop and Spark lab activities in Big Data courses at Politecnico di Torino
+This repository contains the Docker image for Hadoop and Spark lab activities in Big Data courses at Politecnico di Torino.
+This container can be used for lab activities. **Linux- and maven-based templates must be downloaded to run the code locally.**